Voting in the Primary Election

 about elections, the voting process, and issues on the ballot.

 Being registered with a political party will make a difference when you vote in a Presidential primary election, but in California it will not make a difference when you vote in the statewide primary election for state constitutional, U.S. Congressional, and state legislative offices.
-Both the next Presidential and statewide primaries will be held on June 5, 2012.
+The next statewide primary will be held on June 3, 2014.

 If you are registered to vote with a political party, you will be given a ballot for that party in a Presidential primary election.